openid/oid4vc-haip-sd-jwt-vc/draft-high-assurance-profile-oid4vc-sd-jwt-vc.md

 # SD-JWT VCs {#sd-jwt-vc}

-As credential format, VC-SD-JWT as defined in [@!I-D.terbu-sd-jwt-vc] MUST be used.
+As credential format, SD-JWT VCs as defined in [@!I-D.terbu-sd-jwt-vc] MUST be used.

 In addition, this profile defines the following additional requirements.